alexnathanson/dynamic-IP-updater/README.md

 4) compare Cloud Flare origin IP with current external IP and update if needed

 Cloud Flare API documentation https://api.cloudflare.com/

-* The API requires the user email and the API key
+User email and the API key are stored in environmental variables
 * The environmental variable values are CF_API_EMAIL and CF_API_KEY

 Setting environmental variables on Pi (source https://linuxize.com/post/how-to-set-and-list-environment-variables-in-linux/)